festim-dev/FESTIM/docs/source/userguide/materials.rst

     ``borders`` determine the domain where the material is defined.

 Some other parameters are optional and are only required for specific types of simulations.
-The hydrogen solubility in a material should be provided when the conservation of chemical potential at interfaces of materials is considered.
+The hydrogen solubility in a material needs to be provided when the conservation of chemical potential at interfaces of materials is considered.
 It is defined by the following parameters:

 * :code:`S_0`: the solubility pre-exponential factor, its units depend on the solubility law (Sievert's or Henry)
 * :code:`E_S`: the solubility activation energy in eV
 * :code:`solubility_law`: the material’s solubility law.
-Can be “henry” or “sievert”
+Can be :code:`“henry”` or :code:`“sievert”`

 For transient heat transfer simulations, thermal conductivity, heat capacity, and density of a material are required.
 They can be set using the corresponding
 material attributes: